jmersonuo/jmersonuo.github.io/Activities/Population-Tutorial/02-Population-Points.md

 Let’s try modifying the code to add a new **element** to the map.
 Currently, you can zoom in and out using your mouse, but we want to add navigation **controls** (zoom in, zoom out, and north arrow) to make the zooming functions more obvious to our end users.

-1. For refernce, check out this mapbox example: [https://www.mapbox.com/mapbox-gl-js/example/navigation/](https://www.mapbox.com/mapbox-gl-js/example/navigation/){:target="_blank"}
+1. Look at this mapbox example: [https://www.mapbox.com/mapbox-gl-js/example/navigation/](https://www.mapbox.com/mapbox-gl-js/example/navigation/){:target="_blank"}

     What part of the example is missing for your current code?
 The **NavigationControl**!